pillar-markup/pillar/archetypes/bod-book/sample/Chapters/Chapter1/chapter1.md

 ## Microdown syntax
-The syntax covers two distict categories - inline and paragraphs.
+The syntax covers two distinct categories - inline and paragraphs.
 - Inline commands cover things like emphasis and links.
-Inline syntax is about elements inside paragraphs.
+The inline syntax is about elements inside paragraphs.
 - Paragraphs are commands that span several lines of text (lists, code examples, etc).
-We often named them Bloc level elements.
+We often named them Bloc-level elements.

 ### Text emphasis